 dynamically.
 In these cases, you can use process substition and

-variables to pass expressions to grep
+variables to pass expressions to grep.

 For example, consider a log file where each line starts with a date, in

-the format YYYY-MM-DD
+the format YYYY-MM-DD.
+Something like.

 2021-12-02 <more-text>